openjck/git-fzf/README.md

     git idiff
   </dt>
   <dd>
-    Interactively to choose one or more files to diff.
+    Interactively choose one or more files to diff.
 Provide the
     <code>--staged</code> flag to choose from staged files.
   </dd>